 Once your expectations are clear to the client, it’s time to talk about rates.
-Instead of charging hourly rates, try quoting your client fixed rate prices.
+Instead of charging hourly rates, try quoting your client fixed-rate prices.
 You are a professional and know the value of your work.
 Be upfront about your rates, and quote your client prices based on the entire project discussed.
-Transparency on your pricing will avoid issues down the line when it comes to rates and scope.
+Transparency in your pricing will avoid issues down the line when it comes to rates and scope.
 And if the client knows the project will cost a specific amount, requesting upfront payment will be that much easier.

 This process is going to be way easier with a brand-new client.
 If you are trying to move existing who are used to paying after you deliver, this may be a little tricky.
 If a current client complains, which they might, you could offer them a choice.
 Tell them:

 “The 100% upfront payment is actually discounted 10% as a thank you for your advance payment.
 I am happy to split up your payment into 2 50/50 payments.
 However, you will lose that 10% discount.”

 Everyone loves a discount.
 So hopefully they jump on that and pay upfront.
 If not, you were just able to tack on 10%.
 Bill them for the 50% payment.
 Again, don’t start ANY work until they pay that invoice.
 Let them know that you’ll be stopping work at X point in the project, and billing them for the balance.
 If you choose this method, make sure to send that second invoice with the balance before you get to the stopping point.
 If you know you will be finishing up with this part of the project next week, send that invoice out immediately.